JorgeAGalvis/Resume-Projects/RESTful-API-Project/README.md

 This project provides a CRUD (Create, Read, Update, Delete) API built with FastAPI and MySQL, allowing you to manage students and employees.

+## Overview

-## Once the server is running, you can access the API using the following endpoints:
+Once the server is running, you can access the API using the following endpoints:

 Students
 - GET /students: Get all students or filter by query parameters.